Danger Days: The True Lives of the Fabulous Killjoys: Critical reception

-Editions

-In addition to the standard CD edition, the band also offered the California 2019 Edition exclusively through its official online store.
-The edition features the standard CD version of the album as well as an exclusive EP, The Mad Gear and Missile Kid, a 48-page book titled Art Is the Weapon, a wooden "bad luck beads" bracelet, one of four polyresin prop ray-guns and a matching mask housed in a white box adorned with a photo sleeve.
-Because of manufacturing problems involving the craftsmanship of the 'ray-guns', the packages were shipped later in the year in February 2011.

-An iTunes deluxe version was also released featuring the song "We Don't Need Another Song About California" and the music video for "Na Na Na".

-On September 20, 2019, a Picture Disc Vinyl was released by Warner Music.

 Comic series

 In 2009, Way announced his intent to create a companion comic series titled The True Lives of the Fabulous Killjoys.
 He later announced at the 2012 New York Comic Con that he would co-write the series with Shaun Simon, the artwork would be done by Becky Cloonan, and that the first issue of the series would be released on June 6, 2013, with a preview of the book getting released on Free Comic Book Day.
 Way commented that the series would serve as the "last part of the story" and as a "coming to age story about a young girl".

 Track listing

-The Mad Gear and Missile KidThe Mad Gear and Missile Kid is an exclusive three-track EP by a fictional alter-ego band of the same name, and comes with the California 2019 special edition of the album.
-Guitarist Frank Iero told MTV "It's basically what the Killjoys are listening to in the car as they're having those gun battles".